 - If the dog does run don’t panic, just walk away, if you chase the dog it’ll make future attempts more difficult.

 - In some cases, the dog will need to be live trapped, that is when you need the help of a professional rescue.

 - If it’s required to live-trap the dog, the person doing the trapping will need to set the trap in an area where the dog has been seen in the open.

 - Traps are normally baited with chicken or tripe and generally monitored from a distance with binoculars.

 - All other food baiting needs to be stopped, you won’t catch a dog that’s not hungry.

 - Traps need to be monitored at all times when set.
-When a trap is baited everything with four legs will want the bait.
-It’s also against the law to leave a baited trap unattended in most jurisdictions since racoons and possums will rip themselves apart trying to get out.
+When a trap is baited, everything with four legs will want the bait.
+It’s also against the law to leave a baited trap unattended in most jurisdictions since raccoons and possums will rip themselves apart trying to get out.